 Accessibility is a part of social responsibility.
 You can find out more about accessible services directly from the businesses.
 For example, there is a range of accessible hiking trails in the Syöte and Hossa National Parks.

-There are collection points for glass, cardboard/cartons and small metal items behind S-Market and in the courtyard of K-Market Taivaltori.
+There are collection points for glass, paper, plastic packaging, cardboard/cartons and small metal items behind S-Market and in the courtyard of K-Market Taivaltori.

 There is no separate collection available for bio-waste, but we still recommend composting.

 Combustible construction waste, scrap metal and non-combustible waste must be taken to the Matovaara waste transfer station (for a fee), from where it will be taken to be reused or to the Kuusamo landfill.
 Large quantities of construction and demolition waste must be taken directly to the Kuusamo landfill.
 Hazardous waste, e-waste and compostable bio-waste (garden waste, grass, leaves, EXCLUDING rubbish, branches etc) can be taken free of charge to the Matovaara waste transfer station.